KKrusti/kata/README.md

-# Spaceboost code challenge
+# kata code challenge

-Welcome to the Spaceboost code challenge.
+Welcome to the kata code challenge.
 We would like to have a restful API in order to manage the creation of our entities and obtain some statistics.

 The challenge consists in a Java SpringBoot Application.